 2. Reduction in productivity and throughput

-Fewer people working in decontamination, assemble trays, or prepare case carts means more working individually.
+Fewer people working in decontamination, prep and pack or preparing case carts means increasing the workload on individuals.
 Even for departments retaining their high performers, most employees will experience diminishing returns when overexerting themselves for too long .
 A team member taking on more consecutive days, increasing their total workdays, or being pushed to their limit during a regular shift is likely to be less productive than they would be in normal conditions.

 3. Increased risks of mistakes and errors

 Central sterile technicians have a high bar to meet: 100% clean and 100% sterile every single time.
 With no room for mistakes, the focus should always be on quality, not quantity.
 However, with fewer people than ever, and technicians being required to do laborious tasks for increased durations, the risk of non-standardized processes and lapses in cleaning increases notably..